-6 Non standard indicator
+Non standard indicator

 The non-standard video settings indicator (!) lights when exposure is not set to nominal.
-It also lights when black stretch or extended iris is on.
+It also lights when black stretch or extended iris is on and if AWC or FL is selected with the Colour Temperature selector.